taih304/Linux-Shell/Computer networks and the Internet/README.md

 This Internet API is a set of rules that the sending program must follow so that the Internet can deliver the data to the destination program.

+### Addressing process

+In the Internet, the host is identified by its **IP address**.
+An IP address is a 32-bit quantity that we can think of as uniquely identifying the host.

+In addition to knowing the address of the host to which a message is destined, the sending process must also identify the **receiving process** (more specifically, the **receiving socket**) running in the host.
+This information is needed because in general a host could be running many network applications. **A destination port number** serves this purpose.
+Popular applications have been assigned **specific port numbers**.
+For example, a Web server is identified by **port number 80**.
+A mail server process (using the SMTP protocol) is identified by port number 25.

 # IoT protocol stack

 **Infrastructure**: IPv6 IPv4, 6LowPAN